HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Real-World Experiments

 \subsection{Comparison with Demonstration-Based Approach}

-To complement the results in Sec.~\ref{ssec:real_results}, we evaluate all five tasks using 3D Diffusion Policy (DP3)~\cite{Ze2024DP3}, trained on 30 DexCap~\cite{wang2024dexcap} teleoperated demonstrations per task using the segmented block point cloud as input.
-This comparison highlights the tradeoffs between \method, which relies on reinforcement learning in simulation, and demonstration-based learning.
-DP3 achieves a 38.6\% success rate over 75 rollouts (15 each task), underperforming our method on four of the five tasks.
+To complement the results in Sec.~\ref{ssec:real_results}, we evaluate all tasks using 3D Diffusion Policy (DP3)~\cite{Ze2024DP3}, trained on 30 DexCap~\cite{wang2024dexcap} teleoperated demonstrations per task using the segmented block point cloud as input.
+This comparison highlights the tradeoffs between \method, which relies on reinforcement learning and demonstration-based learning.
+While fundamental differences in training data prevent a one-to-one comparison, DP3 achieves a 38.6\% success rate over 75 rollouts (15 each task), underperforming our method on four of the five tasks.
 We observe systematic differences between the two approaches: teleoperated data rarely leverages palm contact, likely due to teleoperation interface limitations, and exhibits a consistent bias toward using the index finger for the second subtask while reserving other fingers for grasp stabilization, a pattern observed across operators (see Fig.~\ref{fig:human_data} for visualizations).
-In contrast, \method more explicitly utilizes the palm and produces hand poses that fall outside the typical distribution of human demonstrations but better exploit the mechanical capabilities of the robot hand.
+In contrast, \method more explicitly utilizes the palm and produces grasps that fall outside the typical distribution of human demonstrations but better exploit the mechanical capabilities of the robot hand.